 Morgan Barnes served in the US Air Force from 1994 to 1998 as a crew chief on specialized EC-130J Commando Solo aircraft.
 He twice deployed to Europe in support of NATO peacekeeping operations in Bosnia.
 Since leaving the military, Morgan has had an illustrious career in sales and marketing both in the Midwest and in California.
 He is now a member of SEIU 1000 and a tireless advocate for children’s issues.

 After a stint in the army during the Vietnam era, Hollis Higgins spent a lifetime working to resist war and to build a better world.
 His roots in the Central Valley run deep.
 In the aftermath of the first Persian Gulf War, he helped to establish the Fresno Center For Nonviolence in 1992, and is an original member of its board of directors.
 In addition to his activism, Hollis is a former stage actor.
 After a career with the City of Fresno, he is enjoying his semi-retirement in the Pacific Northwest.
-He currently serves as secretary of Veterans For Peace Chapter 35 in Spokane, Washington, where he works tirelessly on a number of important causes.
-Hollis was instrumental in helping get the Fresno chapter up and running in 2017, and we are grateful for his mentoring and inspiration.
+He currently serves as secretary of Veterans For Peace Chapter 35 in Spokane, Washington, where he works on a number of important causes.
+In addition to being an organizational powerhouse behind VFP’s 2019 annual convention in Spokane, Hollis was instrumental in helping get the Fresno chapter up and running in 2017, and we are grateful for his mentoring and inspiration.